May Conference: May 18-20, 2018

 MYLead conferences are three-day events, hosted this year on the campus of Michigan State University.
-Program starts on Friday morning and ends Sunday afternoon, with the option of early arrival Thursday evening.
-The MYLead program includes motivational speakers, interactive leadership building, debates, team-building, and other activities.
-Over 350 young leaders are expected from across the state.
+Programming starts on Friday morning and ends Sunday afternoon, with the option of early arrival Thursday evening.
+The MYLead program includes motivational speakers, interactive workshops, leadership building, debates, team-building, and other activities.
+Over 450 young leaders are expected from across the state.

 At the conference, most activities are experienced in a home group of about 8 participants plus MYLead volunteers.
 This small group provides a personalized, thought-provoking, and memorable home base for the weekend.
 Group Facilitators are selected for their upbeat and positive personalities, receive specialized training, and undergo extensive background checks to ensure a safe and open experience.
 For their benefit and safety, participants are required to stay on campus the entire duration of the conference (no exceptions, period).